2025 Skate Canada International: Pairs

+Deanna Stellato-Dudek of Canada performs a backflip with an assist from Maxime Deschamps at the 2025 Skate Canada International.

 Deanna Stellato-Dudek and Maxime Deschamps of Canada won their third consecutive victory at the Skate Canada International, rallying back after a second-place finish in the short program.
-Minerva Fabienne Hase and Nikita Volodin of Germany had finished first in the short program, with a four-point lead over Stellato-Dudek and Deschamps; however a series of errors in the free skate caused them to lose their lead.
+Minerva Fabienne Hase and Nikita Volodin of Germany had finished first in the short program with a four-point lead over Stellato-Dudek and Deschamps; however a series of errors in their free skate caused them to lose their lead.
 Stellato-Dudek and Deschamps ultimately defeated Hase and Volodin by a margin of six points.
 "We're pretty happy with the performance," Stellato-Dudek stated afterward.
-"It was a significant improvement [from the 2025 Grand Prix de France]... but we showed more of what we have been doing in practice."
-Nikita Volodin had a slip during one of his jumps, while Minerva Fabienne Hase suffered a fall during their throw triple flip.
+"It was a significant improvement [from the 2025 Grand Prix de France] ... but we showed more of what we have been doing in practice."
+Volodin had a slip during one of his jumps, while Hase suffered a fall during their throw triple flip.
 "We had two big mistakes," Hase stated.
 "But the rest of the elements we were really happy with and we showed what we wanted to, which was conditioning.
 We skated with full power to the end."
 Ellie Kam and Daniel O'Shea of the United States set a new personal best in the free skate, jumping from fourth place to third.
-"To have ourselves be on a good path as we continue to grow each competition, we're happy to be able to perform the way that we did today," O'Shea stated.